hashgraph/hedera-cli/README.md

 It checks if the HOME environment variable is defined and reads `PREVIEWNET_OPERATOR_KEY`, `PREVIEWNET_OPERATOR_KEY`, `TESTNET_OPERATOR_KEY`, `TESTNET_OPERATOR_ID`, `MAINNET_OPERATOR_KEY`, `MAINNET_OPERATOR_ID` from the `~/.hedera/.env` file.

 **State Update:**
-Once the previewnet, testnet, and mainnet operator key and ID are validated, these credentials are used to update the `state/state.json` file, which holds the configuration state of the CLI tool.
+Once the previewnet, testnet, and mainnet operator key and ID are validated, these credentials are used to update the `dist/state/state.json` file, which holds the configuration state of the CLI tool.
+The command will also add the operator accounts to your address book.

 **2. Reload Operator Key and Id:**